“I've been having difficulties sleeping lately,” she answered sincerely.

 But how could he?
 She looked completely normal.
 She had become too good at hiding her true self.

 “Zoe!
 You’re here!”
 Henry sounded too excited and he realised it fast.
-He coughed and lowered his voice.
-“I mean, hello.”
-He was really cute.
-The difference between his appearance and actual personality wasn’t that big, but it was.
+He coughed and lowered his voice before he repeated, “I mean, welcome.”

-Zoe chuckled while watching the two boys channeling their energy into dancing.
+Zoe chuckled while watching the two boys channeling their energy into teaching children how to dance.

 “I wish I could do that, too.”
 She was obviously not talking about dancing, but Alice didn’t know that.